Erveftick/magicXform-utils/README.md

 - snufkin_2: Follow-up experiment to snufkin, conducted with 4 jobs for more stable results.

 ### All-challenges Folder:
  Contains all original 58 plain benchmarks for reference.
+Examples came from [this repo](https://github.com/freqhorn/freqhorn/tree/master/bench_horn) and [this paper](https://dl.acm.org/doi/pdf/10.1145/3540250.3549166)

 ### Results Folder:
 Contains notes related to experiment insights or other thoughts.